top of page

 It's a Connector

 The Plumer Mine Headframe is more than just a cool 120 year old structure...it is a connector.
 During its operation, it physically connected miners to valuable iron ore resources they mined deep underground.
-Iron was this area's "red gold" that supported their communities and families.
+Iron was this area's "red gold" that supported families and connected communities.

-The Headframe connected this region to the world as iron ore from this mine was shipped by train and boat to steel mills to build a growing America.
+The Headframe connected this region to the world.
+Iron ore from the Plumer was shipped by train and boat to steel mills to build a growing America.

-The Headframe continues to connect us to region's iron mining history as we consider how we use the region's natural resources in the future.
+The Headframe continues to connect us to region's iron mining history and the future as we consider how we use the region's natural resources.

 The Last One Standing

-The Plumer Mine Headframe, sometimes misspelled "Plummer" or "Plumber", is Wisconsin's last remining iron mining headframe and the last of hundreds that dotted the landscape of the famous Penokee-Gogebic Iron Range.
+The Plumer Mine Headframe, sometimes misspelled "Plummer" or "Plumber", is last remining iron mining headframe of hundreds that once dotted the the famous Penokee-Gogebic Iron Range.
 The Plumer Mine Headframe site tells the story of the region's iron mining heritage.
 It is listed on the National Register of Historic Places.

 Our Vision